colindaven/awesome-pangenomes/README.md

 # Contributions

 Is something missing?
-Contributions are welcome, please make PRs to main.
+Contributions are welcome, please make PRs to main or write an issue with a link.